 Letter of Application for Candidacy Status

-The Letter of Application for Candidacy Status is due by April 1.
-The following information should be included in the letter, submitted on the institution’s letterhead and under the signature of the Chief Executive Officer:
+The Letter of Application for Candidacy Status may be submitted at any time.
+The PAB Executive Committee will review the letter at its next scheduled committee meeting.
+The following information should be included in the letter, submitted on the institution’s letterhead and under the signature of the Chief Executive Officer or Chief Academic Officer:

 - Degree title(s) offered by program;

 - Statement demonstrating your degree program’s readiness to undergo initial accreditation review, based on the PAB Standards.
 Include information highlighting the need for the program, the capacity to conduct the program, and institutional support for the program.

 - Compliance with Preconditions to Accreditation. * All programs applying for accreditation review must meet five preconditions.
 Programs [undergoing re-accreditation also] must demonstrate in their Self-Study Reports that they meet the preconditions to accreditation.
 As the PAB is desirous of promoting innovation and experimentation in planning education, programs which do not meet the preconditions in a strictly literal sense, but which meet the spirit of these provisions, may petition the PAB for special consideration.
 Such petitions and Self-Study Reports must provide evidence that the program meets the spirit of the preconditions.

 - Program Graduates: Programs shall have granted the degree for which accreditation is sought to at least 25 students.

 This precondition ensures that there is sufficient program experience for the evaluation of the program’s performance relative to the accreditation criteria.

 - Accreditation Status of the Institution: The program’s parent institution shall be accredited by an institutional accrediting body recognized by the Council for Higher Education Accreditation (CHEA) or by its successor organization.